yellowmessenger/documentation/docs/platform_concepts/studio/product-catalogue.md

 * **Field name**: Enter the name of the product.(this will appear as a column)
 * **Description**: Describe the product.
 We would suggest you to add a detailed description that will help GPT to read the description and fetch the product easily.
 * **Type**: Choose the data type for the data that will be added to that column.
-* **Searchable**: Enable this field if you want keep this column searchable for the bot.
+* **Searchable**: Enable this field to make this column searchable for the bot.
+Enable search only for columns with searchable data ton ensure better search results.

 3. Click **Create table**.